 Sidewalk Bicycle Rack Placement Guidelines

 These guidelines are to assist architects, planners, City project managers, private property owners, local government agencies, and the public to better understand: (1) where and how sidewalk bicycle parking racks should be installed to optimize limited space; and (2) what types of bicycle racks work best.
 The intent is to balance comfort and quality with the growing need for bicycle parking spaces in high-demand areas.
-The guidelines have been used to create Oakland’s Bicycle Rack Layout & Installation Details.

 - located within 50' (and no more than 120') of the destination they serve.